Jash-2000/Adv_Control_Systems/README.md

 # Adv_Control_Systems
-Projects contained in this repository and the key technology used in it:
+Projects contained in this repository and the key technology used in it.
+For more information, checkout the [Resources](https://github.com/Jash-2000/Adv_Control_Systems/tree/main/Resources) folder in this repository:

 1. Acrobot Swingup -- Uses **Partial Feedback Linearization** for swing-up of the system, and then stabilizing near the fully-upright equilibrium via an **LQR (linear quadratic regulator)** balancing control.
 2. Mountain Car -- Uses **Tracking controllter** that plans the min fuel path using Trajectory Optimization and implements the feedback with LQR.
 3. Pendubot Swingup -- Uses **Trajectory Optimization** for swingup trajectory with minimum joint efforts.